daytonn/modjs-architecture/README.md

 To learn more about using ArchitectureJS visit [https://github.com/daytonn/architecture-js](https://github.com/daytonn/architecture-js)

 ## Requiring support files
 The modules and application directories contain the main scripts of your application, you may be wondering what all the other folders are used for.
-Using the Sprockets `//= require` directive, we can include scripts from these other directories into our modules and application file.
-This let's us divide our code into logical pieces on the filesystem.
-Let's look at an example of using the require directive in the `dashboard` module we defined earlier:
+Using the Sprockets `//= require` directive, you can include scripts from these other directories into the modules or application file.
+This let's us divide code into logical pieces on the filesystem.
+Let's look at an example of using the require directive in the `dashboard` module used earlier:

 ```js
 //= require "../plugins/foo"